colinoflynn/microcontroller-intro-with-arduinonano/1-Environment-Setup/setup-nano-downloader-ver1.md

 ## Act 2: What's my COM Port?

 1. Open the Windows Device Manager, by typing ```devmgmt.msc``` into your start menu search or run bar.
-2. Scroll down to "XXXX"
+2. Scroll down to "Ports (COM & LPT)"
 3. Look at existing COM ports - you may not have any (as in my video).
 4. Plug in your Nano device.
 You may need to install drivers for it to work - if you don't get the COM port, try installing the Arduino software.
 5. Once the device is working, note the COM port number: